 - SaaS – Software as a Service: The most common category and the one that most users are already familiar with, this is a third party cloud application where the third party not only supplies the hardware for running the application, but also the software application.
 Additionally, they provide complete support of the systems and the application.
 An excellent example of this would be Google’s G Suite that includes Gmail, Google Drive, Google Docs, etc. Using a SaaS solution eliminates the need to buy expensive equipment, expensive licensing and they provide support for the hardware and software.

 - IaaS – Infrastructure as a Service: IaaS is where a third party provides the infrastructure and infrastructure support in the cloud, but the software designer supplies the middleware, the applications, and the application support.
 Middleware is the software between the operating system and the application, used to give extended features to the operating system functions and simplify programming.
 An example of this is Google Compute Engine, a sub-product of the Google Cloud Platform, which allows developers access to the same infrastructure that Google uses in their products on demand to handle spikes in usage.

 - PaaS – Platform as a Service: PaaS is similar to IaaS, but it also includes some of the software, middleware, and operating systems.
 The PaaS supplier takes care of supporting the hardware and the software they provide.
 They also keep the software up to date.
 The developer provides the applications and the application support.
-Google App Engine, another sub-product of the Google Cloud Platform, is an example of a hosting service that can scale to the needs of the application and is the preferred solution for cloud applications designed by Cloudbakers.
+Google App Engine, another sub-product of the Google Cloud Platform, is an example of a hosting service that can scale to the needs of the application and is the preferred solution for cloud application development by Cloudbakers.